 ‡Surveys in 2017 were not traditional visual encounter surveys (VES).
-California Department of Fish and Wildlife (CDFW) staff were looking for SNYLF marked with passive integrated transponder (PIT) tags (used to provide a unique identifier for adult SNYLF captured during the Mossy Pond CMR study) that had moved outside of the CMR study area.
-The surveys in 2017 were confined to 16 ponds closest to the southern and eastern borders of the study area.
+CDFW staff were looking for SNYLF marked with passive integrated transponder (PIT) tags (used to provide a unique identifier for adult SNYLF captured during the Mossy Pond CMR study) that had moved outside of the CMR study area.
+The surveys in 2017 were confined to ponds closest to the southern and eastern borders of the study area.